roboncode/avocadojs/README.md

 ### Project Status

 Orango is in `alpha`.
-Focus is now on bug fixes, cleanup and documentation .
+Working on bug fixes, cleanup, documentation and examples.

 ### Installation